siduction/sidu-manual/data/en/0206-iso-dl_en.md

 SOURCES

 The `xxx.manifest` file lists all packages of the respective ISO.
 `xxx.iso` is the image file provided for download.
 The `xxx.md5` and `xxx.sha256` files are used to verify the integrity of the ISO.
 The `xxx.gpg` files are the signature files used to validate checksum files (.md5, .sha256) for changes.
+`xxx.sources` contains the download links to the source code files of the packages used.

 Download links and mirrors can be found at [siduction.org](https://forum.siduction.org/index.php?page=7).